 You will receive your pass in the mail a few days after you’ve placed your order.
 Hold on to it (don’t even think about packing it in your checked luggage!) until your first day of train travel and head to the station’s reservation desk, where a railway official will validate your pass – which, by the way, is virtually worthless without this validation stamp.

 From this point on, all you need to do is write down the date of travel each time you board a train (unless you take more than one train a day).
-It is very important that you do this before the conductor checks your pass; otherwise, you will have to pay for a hefty fine and a full fare ticket.
+It is very important that you do this before the conductor checks your pass; otherwise, you will have to pay a hefty fine and a full fare ticket.

 Eurail Pass: About Seat Reservations